patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/accessibility/about-modal/about-modal.md

 To implement an accessible PatternFly **about modal**:

 - Provide an `aria-label` to the about modal if there is no product name heading.
+- Ensure any brand image has a valid `alt` attribute, either a string or an empty string `''`.
 - Ensure the first focusable element or the about modal itself receives focus when it is opened.
 - Ensure content behind the about modal cannot be interacted with or navigated to via mouse, keybaord, or other assistive technologies such as screen readers.
 - Ensure the element that previously had focus before the about modal was opened receives focus upon closing the about modal.